Loretta Minghella

-Loretta Caroline Rose Minghella OBE (born 4 March 1962) is a British charity executive and solicitor.
+Loretta Caroline Rose Minghella OBE (born 4 March 1962) is a British academic administrator and former charity executive.
 Since 2021, she has served as Master of Clare College, Cambridge, her alma mater.
-From November 2017, she served as the First Church Estates Commissioner, one of the most senior lay people in the Church of England.
-From April 2010 to 2017, she was the Chief Executive Officer of Christian Aid.
+Previously, she was the Chief Executive Officer of Christian Aid (April 2010 to 2017), and served as the First Church Estates Commissioner (November 2017 to October 2021), one of the most senior lay people in the Church of England.

 Early life and education

-Minghella was born on 4 March 1962 on the Isle of Wight, England, to Edoardo Minghella and Gloria Alberta Minghella.
+Minghella was born on 4 March 1962 on the Isle of Wight, England, to Edward Minghella and Gloria Alberta Minghella.
+Her family ran a local café until the 1980s and an eponymous business making and selling Italian-style ice cream since the 1950s.
 She was one of five children, a brother being director Anthony Minghella, whose son Max is an actor.
 Minghella was educated at Medina High School, a state school in Newport, Isle of Wight.
 She studied law at Clare College, Cambridge, graduating with a Bachelor of Arts (BA) in 1984.
 She continued her studies at the College of Law.

 Career

-From 1985 to 1987, Minghella was an articled clerk at Kingsley Napley.
+From 1985 to 1987, Minghella was an articled clerk at London law firm Kingsley Napley.
 She was admitted as a solicitor in 1987 and continued to work at Kingsley Napley.
 From 1989 to 1990, she was a legal advisor to the Department of Trade and Industry.

 From 1990 to 1993, having moved into financial regulation, Minghella was an assistant director of the Securities and Investments Board (SIB).
 From 1993 to 1998, she was head of enforcement law and policy at the SIB.
 From 1998 to 2004, she was head of enforcement law, policy and international cooperation for the Financial Services Authority (the successor to the SIB).
-From 2004 to 2010, she served as Chief Executive of the Financial Services Compensation Scheme.
+From 2004 to 2010, she served as chief executive of the Financial Services Compensation Scheme.

-In April 2010, Minghella was appointed Director (later Chief Executive) of Christian Aid.
-She has also been a trustee of the Disasters Emergency Committee since 2010, and of the St George's House Trust since 2015.
+In April 2010, Minghella was appointed director (later chief executive) of Christian Aid.
+She was also a trustee of the Disasters Emergency Committee, and of the St George's House Trust.
 As CEO of Christian Aid, she was paid £119,123 in 2011 in the 2011/12 financial year and £126,072 in 2012/2013.